 "The majority of sexual violence cases against girls, some as young as 10, are committed by family members, mainly by the girl's father or stepfather,”

 James Project International is dedicated to helping the victims of these atrocities by helping fund the monthly expenses to house these young mothers and their babies.

-At JPLA, these mothers will be housed, educated, counseled, and discipled, while receiving help with the stress of raising a baby.
-In turn, the babies will be fed nutritiously and educated through our early childhood education program.
+At JPLA, these mothers are housed, educated, counseled, and discipled, while receiving help with the stress of raising a baby.
+In turn, the babies are fed nutritiously and educated through our early childhood education program.
 Our goal is to change the path of two generations of Guatemalans.

-The mother/child will be housed together with a set of seasoned grandparents, who will nurture, train, and love these children as their own.
-These “abuelos” will be in the house to support and supervise the young mothers, giving the mothers the opportunity to complete their formal education, learn to become healthy mothers, and heal through the entire process.
+The mother/child are housed together with a set of seasoned grandparents, who will nurture, train, and love these children as their own.
+These “abuelos” are in the house to support and supervise the young mothers, giving the mothers the opportunity to complete their formal education, learn to become healthy mothers, and heal through the entire process.